GRINGOLOCO7/Roket-Lander/README.md

 Through using entropy regularization, the model can explore more diverse actions and have better exploration earlier on in training, and avoid being stuck at the local optima or continuously picking the same actions.

-The entropy of the policy is calculated using the equation
+The entropy of the policy is calculated using the equation:

 $$- \sum_a \pi(a \mid s) \log \pi(a \mid s)$$

 Which was implemented in our code in the form of